• Skip to primary navigation

 Instructions

 • First clean the spinach and chop it roughly.
-Add all the ingrediants (except "To temper") into a pressure cooker and cook for 3 whistles.
+Add all the ingrediants (except "To temper") into a pressure cooker.

 • Transfer to a serving bowl and enjoy hot with cooked rice.